Level-set based design of Wang tiles for modelling complex microstructures: Introduction

-Recently, \citet{sonon_unified_2012} presented a method based on a level-set description of particles that significantly accelerates the standard RSA procedure (see discussion in~\citep{sonon_unified_2012}).
-In comparison to other accelerations of RSA, e.g. the hierarchical BBox-based algorithm~\citep{yang_new_2018}, the Sonon's method readily facilitates generating complex microstructures using linear combinations of the nearest neighbour distance functions and dedicated morphing operations~\citep{sonon_unified_2012,sonon_level-set_2013,sonon_advanced_2015,massart_level_2017}.
-In a sense, this approach introduces non-isotropic pseudo-metrics\footnote{Level-set description based on the signed distance to the $n$th nearest particle boundary does not fulfil all metric criteria.} of~\citep{chakraborty_adaptive_2013} in a geometrically-motivated way by considering arbitrarily-shaped particles.
+The original RSA method~\cite{mitchell_generating_1987} suffers from $\mathcal{O}\left(N^2\right)$ complexity for $N$ particles due to overlap checks and is impractical for generating large, densely packed systems.
+Consequently, several accelerations have been proposed.
+For Dart Throwing Algorithm~{\citep{mitchell_generating_1987}}, which is a simplified case of RSA with equisized circular/spherical particles, {\citet{dunbar_spatial_2006}} introduced a scalloped sector representation of non-overlap guaranteed regions.
+In the same year, {\citet{jones_efficient_2006}} proposed an alternative bookkeeping of the regions based on an adaptively updated Vorono\"{i} tessellation.
+Moreover, both approaches utilize a tree data structure and improve the algorithm complexity to $\mathcal{O}(N\log N)$.
+For general RSA, {\citet{yang_new_2018}} proposed an acceleration based on a combination of a spline description of particle shapes and hierarchically refined bounding boxes of each particle.
+Recently, \citet{sonon_unified_2012} introduced a method building on an implicit, level-set based description of particle shapes, achieving $\mathcal{O}(N)$ complexity (see Section 3.3 in~\citep{sonon_unified_2012}).
+Moreover, Sonon et al.'s method readily facilitates generating complex microstructures using linear combinations of the nearest neighbour distance functions and dedicated morphing operations~\citep{sonon_unified_2012,sonon_level-set_2013,sonon_advanced_2015,massart_level_2017}.
+In a sense, this approach introduces the anisotropic pseudo-metrics\footnote{Level-set description based on the signed distance to the $n$th nearest particle boundary does not fulfil all metric criteria.} of~\citep{chakraborty_adaptive_2013} in a geometrically-motivated way by considering arbitrarily-shaped particles.
+As a result, Sonon et al.'s method enables refined control over generated microstructure unattainable with standard Vorono\"{i} or Laguerre tessellations; see \Sref{sec:morphing}.

-Albeit faster than the original RSA or optimization-based approaches, the latter method still starts anew every time an additional realization is required, imposing overhead on, e.g., investigations of the Representative Volume Element (RVE) size that require multiple microstructural samples to be generated, see~\citep{kanit_determination_2003,gitman_representative_2007,dirrenberger_towards_2014}.
-Alternatively, larger microstructural realizations can be assembled from (SE)PUC; however, such construction introduces non-physical, long-range, periodic artefacts in the microstructural geometry and in its local response.
+Albeit significantly faster than RSA or optimization-based approaches, the latter method still starts anew every time an additional realization is required, imposing overhead on, e.g., investigations of the Representative Volume Element (RVE) size that require multiple microstructural samples to be generated, see~\citep{kanit_determination_2003,gitman_representative_2007,dirrenberger_towards_2014}.
+Alternatively, larger microstructural realizations can be assembled from (SE)PUC; however, such construction introduces non-physical, long-range, periodic artefacts in a microstructural geometry and its local response.